stealthgyro/discord-twitter-video-embeds/README.md

 I also want to maybe add something with song.link, like if someone shares spotify/itunes/tidal/music.youtube links auto reply with a song.link so everyone can find their song easier on their preferred platform.

+I want to add reddit image posts like twitter as well.

 **NOW WORKS WITH TEXT AND IMAGE TWITTER POSTS**

 I'm a Discord bot that fixes your broken Twitter, TikTok and Reddit videos.
 You can find a list of public instances here: https://adryd.co/twitter-embeds.